 Notice the subtle attention to detail on the expressions; the physicians are not malicious in dissecting a human, only curious.

-This notion of more realistic proportions continued on into Baroque era, even used to help in bringing the fantastic to life.
+This notion of more realistic proportions was even used to bring the fantastic to life.
 Notice the sense of drama and motion, the damsel in distress, the valiant knight who wins the day, and the evil dragon beneath his sandal.

 Rubens, St. George and the Dragon